NotQuiteApex/Docker-OpenFortressServer/README.md

 # License
 This project's code is licensed under the MIT license, copyright Logan "NotQuiteApex" Hickok-Dickson.
 See [LICENSE.md](LICENSE.md) for more details.

+This project pulls and uses assets belonging to multiple third-parties such as Valve Software or the Open Fortress dev team.
+These assets do not fall under the license described above.

 This project makes use of [murse](https://git.sr.ht/~welt/murse), a CLI tool for managing ToastVN projects such as Open Fortress.
 Please see its repo for more details on its license and attribution.